astarr97/PosSelect/OAK_scripts/README.txt

 where the second argument is the species support cutoff, the third is the symmetric minor allele frequency cutoff, the fourth is a list of JASPAR TFBS IDs, the fifth is the cutoff for the TBFS "score", and the last is the deep learning cell type cutoff

 pull_background_cts.py, which was used to pull all sites that meet the criteria to be included in the search for RAGs and RALs

+All other files are old and were not used